Coverage Requirements & Proof of Coverage

 - Professional Employer Organization or Employee Leasing

-Company: If an employer enters into an employee leasing
+Company: If an employer, referred to as the "client company," enters into an employee leasing

 agreement with a licensed employee leasing company, the agreement